 The terms below are offered as a place to begin to think about the Bible, and its role in your life and that of believers in Christ as a whole.
-Take up this challenge: think prayerfully about the use of each of these words.
+Take up this challenge: think prayerfully about how you wield each of these words.
 Are they true and/or helpful, and in what ways?
-What effect does that have on how I read the Scriptures?
-In what way does the word go too far, or not far enough, or miss the mark?
+How does that change how I read the Scriptures?
+How does the word go too far, or not far enough, or miss the mark?
 Is some other word more helpful?
-Some phrases are used to confine, and others to broaden - how does this term do that?
+Some phrases confine and others broaden - how does this term do that?
 Is it intellectual gibberish?
 Deceptive nonsense?
 Who in the past has said such things, and what did it lead them to do?
 If you find out what you really think of the Bible, you can lay the groundwork for how you learn Jesus through it.

 When talking about the Bible, what is:

 Effective [ < Latin effectus, past part. of efficere (to accomplish)].
 It is capable of causing its intended effects.

 The Bible succeeds at what it's created to do.
 Through the Spirit's work, it effectively shows God's vision, God's purposes, and God's good news to us.
 Our collective openness to the Bible seems to be shrinking, but the Spirit is still using it to pry us open to God.